District of Columbia federal voting rights: City-states

-Berlin, the capital of Germany, is also both a city and one of the sixteen states and is represented on the same basis as the other states in the directly elected Bundestag, in which it has about twenty-four directly elected seats, and the indirectly elected Bundesrat, to which its Senate (or executive) sends four members.
+Berlin, the capital of Germany, is also both a city and one of the sixteen states and is represented on the same basis as the other states in the directly elected Bundestag, in which it has about twenty-four directly elected seats, and the Bundesrat, to which its Senate (or executive) sends four members.

 Vienna, the capital of Austria, is also one of the nine states and is represented on the same basis as the other states in the Parliament, in the directly elected National Council and the indirectly elected Federal Council, to which its Gemeinderat and Landtag sends members.

 Brussels, the capital of Belgium, is also one of the three regions of Belgium, forming the Brussels-Capital Region, and is represented in the Federal Parliament by fifteen directly elected members of the Chamber of Representatives and indirectly elected members of the Senate, chosen by the Parliament of the Brussels-Capital Region.
 In addition, as the capital of the Flemish Region and the Flemish Community, Brussels is also represented in the Flemish Parliament.
 However, its members have no voting rights on matters devolved to the Brussels-Capital Region.
-The city is also capital of the French Community and has members in the Parliament of the French Community, elected by the French linguistic group of the Parliament of the Brussels-Capital Region.
+The city is also the capital of the French Community and has members in the Parliament of the French Community, elected by the French linguistic group of the Parliament of the Brussels-Capital Region.

 Other federal capitals

 Ottawa, the capital of Canada, has remained a part of Ontario, one of the country's four founding provinces, since the country's establishment in 1867.
 The National Capital Commission (NCC) administers and manages federal property in the city, but in almost all respects the city is subject to federal and provincial laws on the same basis as the rest of Ontario.
 The current elected municipal government and city boundaries of the Canadian capital were established in 2001 by provincial legislation.
 Residents of Ottawa elect representatives to both the Parliament of Canada and the Legislative Assembly of Ontario.
 Since Ontarian election law currently stipulates that the electoral boundaries for most provincial constituencies, including those in Ottawa, match those of federal constituencies, Ottawa elects the same number of legislators (currently eight) to each of the federal and provincial parliaments.
+In addition, several current and former members of the appointed Senate have self-identified as representing the city of Ottawa.

+The legislature and executive of the Switzerland are located in Bern, but Swiss law does not designate a capital district of any kind.
+Bern voters are represented in the Federal Assembly as part of the Canton of Bern.

+The city of Abu Dhabi is the capital of the United Arab Emirates, and is represented in the partially elected, quasi-parliamentary Federal National Council as part of the Emirate of Abu Dhabi.